Yohaeg/full-stack_ecommerce/README.md

 ## Backend Setup (Node.js):
-- Navigate to the frontend directory
+- Navigate to the backend directory
 # setup packages
 - npm install
 if installed should do this